iechor/docs/content/engine/install/troubleshoot.md

 If your container needs to resolve hosts which are internal to your network, the public nameservers aren't adequate.
 You have two choices:

-- Specify DNS servers for Docker to use.
+- Specify DNS servers for iEchor to use.
 - Turn off `dnsmasq`.

   Turning off `dnsmasq` adds the IP addresses of actual DNS nameservers to